hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_icebox_model"></a> Millitome Icebox 3d model

 A 3d model of the icebox.
-Used as virtual asset but could be 3d printed (although it is not very practical, as it takes a lot of filament and time).
+Used as virtual asset but could be 3d printed (although it is not very practical, as it would take a lot of filament and time).
 Exported to .STL file.

 <p align="center">
   <img src="images/Banana_Icebox.png" height="300">